 |Uinta||1869||One of the original five counties||Evanston|

 |Washakie||1911||Big Horn County||Worland|

-Wyoming Extinct Counties
+List of Wyoming Extinct Counties

 Wyoming contains counties that no longer exist.
 They were recognized by the state, provincial, or territorial governing administration.
 Many of these counties were created and disbanded during the 19th century; county borders have changed little since Nineteen hundred in the great number of states.
 These counties should be investigated when performing ancestry and genealogy research.
 Pay close attention where the courthouse records went to if the county was eliminated or combined with some other county.